kaikue/MagicOfTheStars/README.md

 ## TODO

 ### Movement
+- Remove/fix StopCoroutine(CancelQueuedJump())
+- Try doubling all the values and see if it feels better
 - Vanishing platforms (when touched, shake, crumble, respawn) (shy expressions)
 - Holding crates
 	- Press X or Ctrl when on ground, not rolling, and near crate on the side to pick it up